3800 Shellfish Aquaculture

 15.0 Harvesting a Shellfish Aquaculture Subaqueous Land Lease

-15.1 It is unlawful for any person to use any device attached to a vessel powered by sail or mechanical means, or any mechanical gear in the harvesting of Shellfish Aquaculture Subaqueous Land Lease sites in Delaware’s Inland Bays, except that powered winches may be used to raise and lower cages.
+15.1 It is unlawful for any person to use any device attached to a vessel powered by sail or mechanical means, or any mechanical gear in the harvesting of Shellfish Aquaculture Subaqueous Land Lease sites in Delaware’s Inland Bays, except that powered winches or automated systems designed to raise, lower, turn, or rotate cages or containers of shellfish may be used.
 (Penalty Section 7 Del.C. §2012)

 15.2 Anyone lawfully engaged in planting, tending, or harvesting cultured shellfish in Delaware’s Inland Bays shall not be bound by the seasonal restrictions of 7 DE Admin.
 Code 3772.